Courses and Requirements

 Contemporary Latin American Novel.

 Studies the narrative of internationally recognized Latin American authors of the 1960’s-1970’s, contextualizing the literary “boom” of this time period, and introducing some of the fundamental works in twentieth century literature.
 Authors include Carlos Fuentes, Julio Cortázar, Mario Vargas Llosa, José Donoso and Gabriel García Márquez.
-(Proseminar.)
-Prerequisite, Prerequisite, two 200-level courses in Hispanic studies above 200 or 201, or consent of instructor.
-Maximum enrollment, 16.
+Prerequisite, Two courses in Hispanic Studies above 200 or 201, or consent of instructor.
+Hispanic Studies concentrators only.
+Maximum enrollment, 12.
 Burke, J.

 The Generations of 1898 and 1927.